syxanash/barbecue/README.md

-just a webcam monitoring dashboard for Dublin
+just a public webcams monitoring dashboard for Dublin city